Pandora and the Flying Dutchman (1951) - full transcript

 You owe that to me, Reggie.

-And that's not all I owe to you.
+That's not all I owe to you.

 Celebrating an anniversary.

-Met pandora for the first
+Met Pandora for the first

 time a year ago tonight.